 Exchange students in all subject areas except from Architecture make an individual course selection, with more than 1,000 master's level courses in English to choose from.
 Exchange students within Architecture have a set study plan, tailored for students to make the most out of their exchange.

 As an exchange student you apply to the KTH school where you will study most or all of your courses.
 Students select courses of 30 ECTS credits per term of which at least 50 percent should be given at the school to which you are applying.
 You must also meet the admission requirements for each course.

 Courses for exchange students within Architecture

 Exchange students within Architecture have a set study plan with courses given at the School of Architecture.

 Language of instruction

-The main language of instruction on Bachelor's level (year 1-3) is Swedish, the main language of instruction on Master's level (year 4-5) is English.
+The main language of instruction on bachelor's level (year 1-3) is Swedish and the main language of instruction on master's level (year 4-5) is English.
 Nevertheless, Swedish language courses are offered - and recommended - to get an introduction to Swedish society and culture.
 If you have some knowledge in Swedish and choose to follow a course given in Swedish, it should be noted that normally a considerable proportion of the course literature is in English and the teaching staff can be expected to have a good command of English.

 The European Credit Transfer System, ECTS, is used at KTH.
 One week of full time studies (40 hours including lectures, individual studies, etc.) is equivalent to 1,5 ECTS credits.
 One academic year equals 60 ECTS credits and one semester equals 30 ECTS credits.
 The grading scale goes from A (excellent), B (very good), C (good), D (satisfactory), E (sufficent) to F/FX (fail).
 A distinction is made between the grades FX and F that are used for unsuccessful examinations.
 FX means: “fail- some more work required to pass” and F means: “fail – considerable further work required”.